trond-snekvik/vscode-kconfig/README.md

   - Add missing dependencies
   - Remove redundant entries
   - Use selector entry when trying to set entries without prompts

+## C file features

+The extension adds symbol information for `CONFIG_` defines in C files.
+Hover info and go to definition is provided for all defines starting with `CONFIG_`.

+This feature can be turned off with the kconfig.cfiles configuration entry.

 # Configuration